josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🪼_plausible_deniability_rhetoric.md

 ---

 ## Footer
-*No Plausible Deniability for PREVENT Practitioners* is part of the Governance & Prevent cluster.
+*🪼 Plausible Deniability Rhetoric* is part of the Governance & Prevent cluster.
 It clarifies why those who escalate concerns through PREVENT must be understood as acting knowingly, not accidentally, when misusing the system.

 > Cross-references: